What's it all about?

 But what I can't do is write melodies.
 Even if I managed to hum one I wouldn't know how to write it down.
 So I knew from the outset that I badly needed people to write melodies to go with my words.
 I don't mean 'sounds' or 'arrangements', I mean melodies.
 They needed to fit the words, to be memorable and attractive, and to express the mood of whatever part of the story is being told at that point.
 The songs needed to heighten and enrich the story, not detract from it or ignore it.

-And that approach was a resounding success! people have sent me their versions of (at time of writing) all the original songs except one, many of them spectacularly good – beyond my wildest dreams of what could be done with my words! – and these I have showcased on my Soundcloud Channel, with full acknowledgement of course.
+And that approach was a resounding success! people have sent me their versions of all the original songs, many of them spectacularly good – beyond my wildest dreams of what could be done with my words! – and these I have showcased on my Soundcloud Channel, with full acknowledgement of course.

 I'm not sure if a stage musical has ever been created in this way before, but I feel that I have now proved that it works and I don't see any downside.
 On the contrary, the fact that different songs have different writers gives to the work a level of variety seldom achieved in stage musicals.

-If there is any question that I have left unanswered, anything you would like to discuss with me please email me at email@example.com.
+If there is any question that I have left unanswered or anything you would like to discuss with me please email me at firstname.lastname@example.org.
 THANKS!